ABlack-git/diploma-thesis/README.md

-Image to GPS with image retreival
+Thesis: Image to GPS with image retreival